 Management recognises that the speed of technological change and the possibility of new entrants can have a significant impact on growth rate assumptions.
-The effect of new entrants is not expected to have an adverse impact on the forecasts, but could yield a reasonably possible alternative to the estimated longterm growth rate of 2.5% for the electrical components unit.
+The effect of new entrants is not expected to have an adverse impact on the forecasts, but could yield a reasonably possible alternative to the estimated long-term growth rate of 2.5% for the electrical components unit.

-A reduction by 18.6% in the long-term growth rate in the electrical components unit from +2.5% to -16.1% would result in nil headroom from impairment.
+A reduction by 27% in the long-term growth rate in the electrical components unit from +2.5% to -24.5% would result in nil headroom for impairment.